kac123451/SQL-Fruits_VegesUK/README.md

 ![](akolita._small_cute_vegetable_holding_hands_with_small_fruit_ca_cde7b512-c8de-4e81-9843-e9ee197aedb2.png)

-EDA Definition - Method used by scientist to analyze datasets and summarize their main charascteristics.

 Hi!
 I would like to present you my analysis for Fruits and Vegetables in UK from 2018 till 2023, I am interested in understanding the following:

-Method for this analysis is EDA.
-(Method used by scientist to analyze datasets and summarize their main charascteristics)
+##### Method for this analysis is EDA.
+(Exploratory Data Analysis - Method used by scientist to analyze datasets and summarize their main charascteristics)

 # Ask
 * How have the prices of fruits and vegetables changed over years?
 * Is there a correlation between the prices of fruits and vegetables?
-* Which fruit or vegetable had the largest price increase?
+* Which fruit or vegetable had the largest price increase since 2018?
 * Which year had the highest percentage increase in prices?
 ---
 # Prepare